briangordon/briangordon.github.com/_posts/2016-07-16-developer-interview-questions.md

 You can accomplish this easily by modifying merge sort, another divide-and-conquer algorithm.
 Merge sort works by breaking the input list into halves, recursively sorting each half, and then merging them by repeatedly taking the first element from one or the other sorted halves, depending on which element is smaller.
 We can use this exact algorithm for counting inversions, except that the merge operation needs to additionally maintain an inversion counter which is incremented by the remaining size of the left half any time an element from the right half is merged.

 ***Prompt:** Arbitrageurs make money by buying an asset and then immediately selling it in a different market to profit from a difference in price.
 One example of this is in the foreign exchange (forex) markets.
-Each currency pair (e.g. Euro / USD) has an *exchange rate*.
+Each currency pair (e.g. Euro / USD) has an exchange rate.
 If you can find a way to exchange your money between currency pairs such that you're able to return to your original currency with more money than you started with, you've found an arbitrage opportunity, which means risk-free profit!
 Given a list of currency pairs and their exchange rates, how would you determine whether there's an arbitrage opportunity?*

 **Answer:** The structure of this problem is begging for it to be turned into a graph.
 You can represent currencies as nodes and traded currency pairs as edges, each with a weight corresponding to the exchange rate between its incident currencies.
 An arbitrage opportunity would then look like a cycle in the graph where the product of the edge weights is greater than one.